-5 Discussion: use of ensembles for flight planning
+5 Discussion: use of ensembles in air traffic management

-Given the threat of ash for flight safety and given the uncertainty of ash dispersion forecasts, the use of probabilistic products is important but not straightforward.
-The ICAO (2016) plan and latest versions thereof spell out that the airlines are those that choose how to address the volcanic ash hazard, provided they have their safety risk assessment for operations in the presence of volcanic ash accepted by the appropriate authority.
+Given the threat of ash for flight safety, and given the uncertainty of ash dispersion forecasts, the use of probabilistic products is important but not straightforward.
 Prata et al. (2019) introduced a risk-matrix approach that combines ash concentration and ash dosage (accumulated ash concentration along the flight route) with likelihood obtained from the ensemble uncertainty.
 Their ensemble was based on one model with different model parameters, source terms, and meteorology.
-It was evaluated based on a synthetic hypothetical use case.
+It was evaluated on a synthetic hypothetical use case.

-- In this study on a real case, we found considerable differences in ash location and ash concentrations due to the model choice indicating that a multi-model ensemble increases information about uncertainty.
-Even though the a posteriori ensemble was, in general, in better agreement with the observations, an a priori ensemble is preferred for flight planning as it is available in nearreal-time also during the early phase of an eruption.
+In this study on a real case, we found considerable differences in ash location and ash concentrations due to the model choice indicating that a multi-model ensemble increases information about uncertainty.
+Even though the a posteriori ensemble was, in general, in better agreement with the observations, an a priori ensemble is preferred for ATM as it is available in near-real-time also during the early phase of an eruption.
 The a posteriori source term can only be computed if a sufficient number of measurements is available.
-Due to the limited number of ground-based measurements, the missing temporal coverage of measurements from polar-orbiting satellites, and only a few instruments on geostationary satellites, it usually takes a couple of - 405 hours to days to gather sufficient high-quality ash measurements to compute the a posteriori source term.
+Due to the limited number of ground-based measurements, the missing temporal coverage of measurements on polar-orbiting satellites, and only a few instruments on geostationary satellites, it usually takes a couple of days to gather sufficient high-quality ash measurements to compute the a posteriori source term.
 Thus, a better quality of past ash dispersion and therefore better initial conditions for upcoming ash forecasts, can only be obtained after several hours or even a few days.
 An a priori ensemble includes different realizations of the source term, the most important component of ash dispersion uncertainty.
-The wide range of these a priori ash dispersion forecasts, however, might result in too conservative flight planning, which can only be eased when a refined a posteriori source term is available.
-An intermediate approach could - 410 be to update the a priori source term continuously by constraining the assumptions of the source term evolution with updated measurements, or plume height estimates for instance.
+The wide range of these a priori ash dispersion forecasts, however, might result in too conservative ATM, which can only be eased when a refined a posteriori source term is available.
+An intermediate approach could be to update the a priori source term continuously by constraining the assumptions of the source term evolution with updated measurements.

 The evaluation of both ensembles revealed that ash location and load is in good agreement with the observations.
 However, the vertical structure of ash clouds is not correctly represented by the models and ash concentrations at individual flight levels are biased low.
 Therefore, care must be taken concerning flight rerouting.
 Flying between distinct layers of ash would only be possible knowing the precise vertical structure of ash clouds, which is clearly not the case.
-However, the models provide useful guidance in the sense that flying above the predicted clouds and also around highly contaminated regions may be possible.
+However, model performance allows flying above clouds and also around highly contaminated regions.